Ediforce44/TTS-Mod-IsaacFourSouls/README.md

 - This repository also contains a Python 3 script tool for quickly modifing `TTS-JSON` files.\
   Is is called `JSON-Sniffer`.
 We use it to extract monster states from the description of a monster card and transform them into Lua code

+## How to use this repository with Tabletop Simulator?
+1. First of all follow the [Installation Instructions](https://api.tabletopsimulator.com/atom/) on the [Tabletop Simulator Page](https://api.tabletopsimulator.com/atom/) to install Atom and the Tabletop Simulator Plugin.
+2. Install [Git](https://git-scm.com/) and create a GitHub account
+3. Configure Atom with your local installation of Git and link your GitHub account
+4. Copy the [HTTPS](https://github.com/Ediforce44/IsaacFourSoulsEdited.git) or [SSH](git@github.com:Ediforce44/IsaacFourSoulsEdited.git) of this repository
+5. Click `Clone an existing GitHub repository...` in the GitHub tab of the Atom Texteditor
+6. Paste the repository link and select the following folder to clone the repository in:\
+   `C:\Users\Name\AppData\Local\Temp\TabletopSimulator`\
+   and press `Clone`.
+7.

 ## Philosophy
 The original idea was to fully automate the whole card game with interacting scripts for each monster, loot or treasure card.
 The downside of this idea is that a lot of funny situation in a game session get lost.
 For example a player forget to use a item and change the floor etc. If the game would be fully automated each player would play with his best performance and so many player interactions and communication get lost.